csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 EXEC SQL _<_ any valid **update, insert,** or **delete**_\>_;

-Host-language variables, preceded by a colon, may appear in the SQL database- modification expression.
-If an error condition arises in the execution of the state- ment, a diagnostic is set in the SQLCA.
+Host-language variables, preceded by a colon, may appear in the SQL databasemodification expression.
+If an error condition arises in the execution of the statement, a diagnostic is set in the SQLCA.

 Database relations can also be updated through cursors.
 For example, if we want to add 100 to the _salary_ attribute of every instructor in the Music department, we could declare a cursor as follows.